aOelschlager/multisite-helper/README.md

 This assumes you are using the local-install-profile in isle-dc

-To use the multisite-helper fisrt clone the repo.
+To use the multisite-helper first clone the repo.

 Next enter the multisite-helper directory.